Sheldon-Cole/Rename-GoPro/README.md

 # Rename-GoPro
 Rename GoPro files so they are properly sorted

+Future addons:
+- No video group folders \[switch\]
+- Duplication warnings/handling